EIPH confirms 3 more deaths due to COVID-19 - Local News 8

 EIPH confirms 3 more deaths due to COVID-19

-EAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three more deaths associated with COVID-19.
+EAST IDAHO (KIFI/KIDK) - Eastern Idaho Public Health has confirmed three deaths associated with COVID-19.

 The third individual was a female from Fremont County in her 70s.